facebook/docusaurus/website/blog/2018-04-30-How-I-Converted-Profilo-To-Docusaurus.md

 1. Sent a [pull request](https://github.com/facebookincubator/profilo/pull/6) to the project.
 1. Updated the colors after the designer rightly gasped at the ones I had chosen (IANAD).
 1. Updated the colors and updated the PR.
 1. The PR was then accepted and [merged](https://github.com/facebookincubator/profilo/commit/6ad033aaf5a7d54e6d842f45a5bccd051a8e45ad).
-Yay!!
+Yay!

 **Website publishing:**